databricks/databricks-sdk-py/docs/workspace/settings/settings.rst

         This setting requires a restart of clusters and SQL warehouses to take effect.
 Additionally, the default namespace only applies when using Unity Catalog-enabled compute.

+    .. py:property:: disable_legacy_access
+        :type: DisableLegacyAccessAPI

+        'Disabling legacy access' has the following impacts:

+        1. Disables direct access to the Hive Metastore.
+However, you can still access Hive Metastore through HMS Federation.
+2. Disables Fallback Mode (docs link) on any External Location access from the workspace.
+3.
+        Alters DBFS path access to use External Location permissions in place of legacy credentials.
+4. Enforces Unity Catalog access on all path based access.

+    .. py:property:: disable_legacy_dbfs
+        :type: DisableLegacyDbfsAPI

+        When this setting is on, access to DBFS root and DBFS mounts is disallowed (as well as creation of new mounts).
+When the setting is off, all DBFS functionality is enabled

     .. py:property:: enhanced_security_monitoring
         :type: EnhancedSecurityMonitoringAPI